agiledigital-labs/probabilistic-forecast/README.md

    - Default: 60
  - `BUG_RATIO`
    - Override the rate of bugs being discovered.
-   - Will expect 1 bug ticket to be created for every `$BUG_RATIO` stories.
+   - Will expect 1 bug ticket to be created for every `$BUG_RATIO` stories created.
    - Optional
  - `DISCOVERY_RATIO`
    - Override the rate of new story tickets being created.